evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 """
 ```

-Include an `OpenAIPrompting` descriptor to the Report, refering this prompt.
-We will pass only 10 lines of code to the current data to minimize API calls.
+Include an `OpenAIPrompting` descriptor to the Report, refering to this prompt.
+We will pass only 10 data rows to minimize API calls.

 ```python
 report = Report(metrics=[